SUPERNOVA was designed for students who have recently finished high school and plan to apply to Higher Education in Portugal.

 Photo: Tram from Lisbon

 |Application Fee: €70*||Application Fee: €70*|

 |Enrolment fee: €300* (Upon acceptance)||Enrolment fee: €1.000* (Upon acceptance)|

 |Face to Face SUPERNOVA fee: €2.700* (30 days before classes start)||Online SUPERNOVA fee: €3.000* (45 days before classes start)|

 Program Cost does not include: (Expenses not required for the Online Program)

 The following expenses are not included in the cost of the program so students will need to prepare for these:

 Total expenses vary by student and are subject to change depending on currency fluctuations and personal habits.
 The approximate cost is 650 € monthly per student if you get a place in a University Residence; if it is in a Private T1 apartment you can increase the values up to 3.3 times.
 For quick reference, visit the links below for an estimated cost of accommodation and a comparison of costs between your current city and Lisbon:

 The application is done through an online form and requires the upload of the following documents:

-* Students who are still finishing High School by the time of application must submit the Diploma that proves they finished High School (or legally equivalent document) until the end of the first month of classes of the Pre-University Semester.
+* Students who are still finishing High School by the time of application must submit the Diploma that proves they finished High School (or a legally equivalent document) until the end of the first month of classes of SUPERNOVA.